By the end of this section, you will be able to:

 The Synthesis of Heavy Elements

 The variations in the brightness of SN 1987A in the days and months after its discovery, which are shown in Figure 23.13, helped confirm our ideas about heavy element production.
 In a single day, the star soared in brightness by a factor of about 1000 and became just visible without a telescope.
-The star then continued to increase slowly in brightness until it was about the same apparent magnitude as the stars in the Little Dipper.
+The star then continued to increase slowly in brightness until it was about the same apparent brightness as the stars in the Little Dipper.
 Up until about day 40 after the outburst, the energy being radiated away was produced by the explosion itself.
 But then SN 1987A did not continue to fade away, as we might have expected the light from the explosion to do.
 Instead, SN 1987A remained bright as energy from newly created radioactive elements came into play.

 One of the elements formed in a supernova explosion is radioactive nickel, with an atomic mass of 56 (that is, the total number of protons plus neutrons in its nucleus is 56).
 Nickel-56 is unstable and changes spontaneously (with a half-life of about 6 days) to cobalt-56.
 (Recall that a half-life is the time it takes for half the nuclei in a sample to undergo radioactive decay.)
 Cobalt-56 in turn decays with a half-life of about 77 days to iron-56, which is stable.
 Energetic gamma rays are emitted when these radioactive nuclei decay.
 Those gamma rays then serve as a new source of energy for the expanding layers of the supernova.
 The gamma rays are absorbed in the overlying gas and re-emitted at visible wavelengths, keeping the remains of the star bright.